 While the abnormal heart rhythm itself isn’t generally serious, decreased blood flow and strain to the heart can lead to serious and deadly medical conditions.
 Having AFib doubles a person’s risk of death, and it greatly increases the chance of stroke.

 We’ve created a dedicated atrial fibrillation health information page with free resources about the condition.
-You can visit the resource page, where you can take a quiz as well as download this informative brochure.
+You can visit the atrial fibrillation resource page, where you can download this informative brochure.

 You can also watch these two videos below.